 'Ten' is of course the building block of our base 10 numeration system.
 Young children can usually 'read' two-digit numbers long before they understand the effect the placement of each digit has on its numerical value.
 For example, a 5 year-old might be able to correctly read 62 as sixty-two and 26 as twenty-six, and even know which number is larger, without understanding why the numbers are of

 Ten-frames can provide a first step into understanding two-digit numbers simply by the introduction of a second frame.
 Placing the second frame to the left of the first frame, and later introducing digit cards, will further assist the development of place value understanding.
 Additional frames full of ten counters can be used to show numbers over 19 so that children develop mental images of

 In the English language we do have something of a problem with our teen numbers which can cause difficulties for our learners in that the number name reverses the order of the digits when written: saying thirteen and writing 13 seems the wrong way round for many.
 To overcome this obstacle I find it helpful to use the names onety one, onety two, onety three ”¦ for 11, 12, 13 ”¦ in a playful way to

 For more details about what we as teachers can do to support learners' number sense and place value, including a range of classroom activities, see our related article

 and our Number Sense and Place Value Feature

-Place Value as a Building Block for Developing Fluency in the Calculation Process follows on from this one.
+The article Place Value as a Building Block for Developing Fluency in the Calculation Process follows on from this one.

+Bobis, J. (1996).
 Visualisation and the development of number sense with kindergarten children

+.
+In Mulligan, J. & Mitchelmore, M. (Eds.)
 Children's Number Learning: A Research Monograph of the Mathematics Education Group of Australasia and the Australian Association of Mathematics Teachers.

-The Science of Education.
+Gattegno, C. (1988) The Science of Education.
 Part 2B: The awareness of mathematization

 .
 New York: Educational Solutions.